poma123/GlobalWarming/README.md

 ## Mechanics
 ### Environmental mechanics:

-- Forest fires (happens in loaded chunks, fire blocks will appear on random highest blocks in high temperature conditions)
+- Forest fires (happens in loaded chunks, fire blocks will appear on random highest blocks in high-temperature conditions)
-- Ice melting (happens in loaded chunks, ice will melt randomly in high temperature conditions)
+- Ice melting (happens in loaded chunks, ice will melt randomly in high-temperature conditions)
 - Player slowness (happens to players if the temp. is high or low enough)
 - Player burning (happens to players if the temp. is extremely high)

 ### Pollution mechanics:
-The pollution can change in a per-world basis.
+Pollution can change on a per-world basis.
 There are two types of pollution mechanics:

 ##### 1. Pollution production
 - When animals breed
-- When a polluted Slimefun machine completes their process.
+- When a polluted Slimefun machine completes its process.
 - When a polluted Slimefun item was used in a Slimefun machine.

-##### 2. Pollution absorbtion
+##### 2. Pollution absorption
 - When a tree grows
 - When an absorbent Slimefun machine completes its process. (default: Air Compressor)